Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 Thirdly, the variance of the losses increase considerably with dust loading, which is consequence of modelling uncertainty in the deposition velocity.
 This is most evident in the ``maximum'' scenario in QUT and Mount Isa data --- the very high dust loadings lead to large increases in both the mean and variance of the losses.
 The Mount Isa highest scenario is plotted separately in Fig.~\ref{fig:mount_isa_highest_loss} to better show this distribution.
 Note that this dust loading corresponds to the high dust event observed during the second campaign and is responsible for the large increase in the prediction uncertainty observed during this time (see Fig.~\ref{fig:mount_isa_results_simplified}).

 Finally, the relative impact of the three uncertainty sources can be assessed.
 The differences in the scenario distributions clearly indicate that random fluctuations in the airborne dust has a large impact.
 Within a scenario, the histograms have slightly higher variance than the curves due to the parameter uncertainty.
-However, the difference is small, indicating that the within-scenario variance is dominated by uncertainty in the deposition velocity (i.e. $\sigma_{\ell,k_i,k_{i-1}}^2$ ) --- a dominance will increase if more data is used and the parameter confidence intervals are decreased.
+However, the difference is small, indicating that the within-scenario variance is dominated by uncertainty in the deposition velocity (i.e. $\sigma_{\ell,k_i,k_{i-1}}^2$ ) --- a dominance which will increase if more data is used thereby decreasing the parameter confidence intervals.